ContextGrid/WorldBrowser/README.md

 #### Next

-After installation, you must import the CitrusPay SDK in your project by adding this:
+After installation, you must import the WorldBrowser SDK in your project by adding this:

 Swift
 ~~~{.m}